 With summer here, many of us are marinating meat and grilling out on a regular basis.
-Burgers, chicken, chops, steaks, veggies, you name it, a good marinade can make the meal.
+Burgers, chicken, chops, steaks, fish, veggies, you name it, a good marinade can make the meal.
 There are two marinades often used in my neck of the woods that aren’t readily available everywhere else.
-Dale’s Sauce and Moore’s Marinade are both made in Alabama – and pretty much the same thing, although I’m sure either company would argue that.
-I use whichever one I grab first at the grocery store and they are the key ingredient in many of the meats I cook as well as my Bama Steak Sandwiches.
+These are Dale’s Sauce and Moore’s Marinade, which are both made in Alabama.
+They are the key ingredient in many of the meats I cook as well as my steak sandwiches.

-But for those of us who can’t get these marinades or who prefer a little less salty version, here is my homemade recipe that can be whipped up in the time it takes for you to gather the ingredients from your pantry.
-It isn’t spot on the same as what you get in the store but you’ll find it similar enough and equally delicious on EVERYTHING.
-As I mentioned before, it is also less salty as well - not that I personally think salty is a bad thing - but this is a common complaint when folks try store bought marinades like this.
-This is also significantly cheaper!
+Here is my homemade all-purpose marinade recipe that can be whipped up in the time it takes for you to gather the ingredients from your pantry.
+It isn’t spot on the same as what you get in the store, but you’ll find it similar enough and equally delicious on EVERYTHING.

-A general marinade generally good on all things, this can be made right when you need it or ahead of time and stored in the refrigerator.
+A general marinade is generally good on all things.
+This can also be made right when you need it or ahead of time and stored in the refrigerator.
 I sure do hope you enjoy it as much as we do!

 Place your soy sauce in a bowl or large jar.

-and a wee bit of liquid smoke if you have it
+If you have it, add a wee bit of liquid smoke too.

 Wasn’t this easy?